arktekk/rest-workshop/book/exercises-05-hypermedia-design.md

 Step 2:
 - Find a way of adding new fields without breaking backward compability

-Step 3:
-- Implement server and client which understands the new format.

 Bonus
 ------
+Implement server and client which understands the new format.

 Add a list-version of the current format.